getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 {% callout info %}

-Alert notifications are directly tied to the query execution schedule.
-If a query is scheduled to execute one per week then you will receive one notification per week at most, regardless of the configured _Rearm seconds_.
+Alert notifications are directly tied to the query executions.
+If a query is scheduled to execute one per week, and is not executed manually by a Redash user, then you will receive one notification per week at most, regardless of the configured _Rearm seconds_.
+You

 {% endcallout %}